denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 Center for Internet and Society.
 Consequent to the research phase, I taught several classes on the subject, which helped refine my thinking and provided further notes and primary material.
-As of today, the manuscript stands at roughly 55,000 words, with three chapters close to completion.
+As of today, the manuscript stands at roughly 55,000 words, with three chapters completed in their draft form.
 I am writing actively and plan to have a first draft of the manuscript ready by June-July of 2015.
-I am on leave next academic year, having cleared my schedule, with plans
-      of dedicating all of my attention to seeing this project through to publication.
+I am on leave next academic year, having cleared my schedule, with plans of dedicating all of my attention to seeing this project through to publication.